qsnake/gpaw/doc/documentation/manual.rst

 Density mixing
 --------------

+Three parameters determine how GPAW does Pulay mixing of the
+densities:

+* ``beta``: linear mixing coefficient
+* ``nmaxold``: number of old densities to mix
-The default is to use Pulay mixing using the three last densities, a linear mixing coefficient of 0.25 and no special metric for estimating the magnitude of the change from input density to output density - this is equivalent to ``mixer=Mixer(0.25, 3)``.
-In some cases (metals) it can be an advantage to use something like ``mixer=Mixer(0.1, 5, metric='new', weight=100.0)``.
-Here, long wavelength changes are weighted 100 times higher than short wavelength changes.
+* ``weight``: when measuring the change from input to output density, long wavelength changes are weighted ``weight`` times higher than short wavelength changes

+For small molecules, the best choice is to use ``mixer=Mixer(beta=0.25, nmaxold=3, weight=1.0)``, which is what GPAW will choose if the system has zero-boundary conditions.

+If your system is a big molecule or a cluster, it is an advantage to use something like ``mixer=Mixer(beta=0.1, nmaxold=5, weight=50.0)``, which is also what GPAW will choose if the system has periodic boundary conditions in one or more directions.

 In spin-polarized calculations using Fermi-distribution occupations one has to use :class:`~gpaw.mixer.MixerSum` instead of :class:`~gpaw.mixer.Mixer`.